FigureTechnologies/marketpalace-securitization-contract/crates/contract/README.md

 ```

 #### [Update Settlement Time](https://github.com/FigureTechnologies/marketpalace-securitization-contract/blob/2255001f4f10fda9c1bf73b79be6efb953336b30/crates/contract/src/core/msg.rs#L29)
 The UpdateSettlementTime message is sent by the GP, and it allows them to change the settlement time.

+##### Request Parameters
-The settlement_time is in seconds since epoch, and a value of null will disable the settlement time.
+- `settlement_time`: An optional time in seconds since epoch, and a value of null will disable the settlement time.
 A contract with no settlement time will act is if there is unlimited time to settle.

 ##### Emitted Attributes
 - `action`: The action that was executed.
 The value of this will always be `update_settlement_time`.